suesslin/luki.github.io/index.md

     <h1>Short Introduction</h1>

-    <p>Student of Media Informatics at Technical University of Dresden.
-Finished studying B.Sc. in Computer Science and Computational Linguistics at Ludwig Maximilian University (University of Munich) in the Summer of 2023. </p>
+    <p>Currently pursuing a degree in Media Informatics at the Technical University of Dresden, I recently completed my B.Sc. in Computer Science and Computational Linguistics from Ludwig Maximilian University (University of Munich) in the Summer of 2023.</p>

-    <p>Amongst others, previous tenures include a Software Engineering Working Student job at the most popular German-speaking Q&A platform <i>gutefrage</i> (Jul 2020–Sep 2021, Munich) and internships at <i>Ulysses</i> (text editor application, Leipzig) and <i>tresmo</i> (IoT firm, Augsburg) throughout summer break whilst in high school.</p>
+    <p>Along my academic journey I have also gained practical experience through roles such as a Software Engineering Working Student at the renowned German-speaking Q&A platform, gutefrage, from July 2020 to September 2021 in Munich.
+Additionally, I undertook internships at Ulysses, a text editor application company in Leipzig, and tresmo, an IoT firm in Augsburg, during my high school summer breaks.</p>

     <p>Some of my other other work includes university projects such as</p>
         <ul>